What parents need to know

 Parents Need to Know

-Parents need to know that this is an extremely violent movie with constant, intense, and exceptionally graphic battles and all-out butchery and slaughter.
-Body parts are sliced off (and eaten -- off-camera).
-People are wounded and killed just about every possible way, including electrocuted, stabbed, impaled, shot, dumped into a tar pit, and sliced up.
+Parents need to know that Sin City is an extremely violent movie with constant, intense, and exceptionally graphic battles and all-out butchery and slaughter.
+Body parts are sliced off (and eaten, off-camera).
+People are wounded and killed in just about every possible way, including being electrocuted, stabbed, impaled, shot, dumped into a tar pit, and sliced up.
 There are severed heads and other body parts.
 There are references to child rape and cannibalism.
-The film also includes nudity, strippers, prostitutes, sexual references, and non-explicit sexual situations.
+The film also includes female nudity, strippers, prostitutes, sexual references, and sexual situations as well as frequent profanity, including "s--t" and "d--k," and the use of homophobic slurs such as "fag" and "dyke."
 Characters drink and smoke and abuse prescription drugs.
-They also lie, cheat, steal, extort, and violate as many laws (and commandments) as can be packed into one movie.
+They also lie, cheat, steal, extort, and violate as many laws as can be packed into one movie.

 What's the story?